shift-left-test/sage/README.md

   --build-path BUILD_PATH
                         build path
   --tool-path TOOL_PATH
-                        if this option is specified, only tools in this path is executed --output-path OUTPUT_PATH
+                        If this option is specified, only tools in this path is executed --output-path OUTPUT_PATH
                         output path
   --exclude-path EXCLUDE_PATH
                         exclude path
   --target-triple TARGET_TRIPLE
                         compile target triple
+  --max-files-duplo MAX_FILES_DUPLO
+                        If the number of target source files is more than max-files-duplo, duplo does not work.
-  -v, --verbose         increase output verbosity
+                        If 0 or less, there is no limit.
+(Default: 10000) -v, --verbose         increase output verbosity
 ```